Elected officials need to hear support for ERA ratification directly from their constituents. Without your input, they will likely defer.

 To check their ERA status, go to our House and Senate Scorecards.
 If support is not indicated, give them a call.
 Calling your legislator to register your support is crucial, and you might get everything you need over the phone.
 But in some cases, an in-person meeting is the only way to change an ill-informed "No" to a supportive "Yes."

 HERE'S HOW TO DO IT

 - Begin with their staff.
 A few positive interactions with staff personnel can make a HUGE difference in convincing legislators to support your efforts.
 Start with an introductory phone call to inquire where your legislator stands.
-If they are supportive, thank them effusively and ask that the legislator sign-on as a sponsor as soon as possible (they can do so at anytime).
+If they are supportive, thank them and ask that they sign on to the resolution as a sponsor (they can do so at anytime).
 If they are not supportive, ask if they know how you might go about changing their mind.
 That might require a meeting.

 - Bring diverse constituents.
 Legislators need to understand that the ERA will benefit all citizens.
 Show them the ERA has broad support.
 Encourage men to come, young adults and students of all ages.
 The next generation has the most to gain.

 - Be disciplined in your messaging.
 Communication should be positive, bipartisan, inclusive and single-issue.
 Don't get off-topic onto other issues.
 Focus on the ERA.